sauxpa/starter-academic/content/research/robro/index.md

 ---
 title: "Impact of robotic assistance on complications in bariatric surgery at expert laparoscopic surgery centers.
-A retrospective comparative study with propensity score (TBA)"
+A retrospective comparative study with propensity score (Annals of Surgery)"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here